Last updated: April 2015

 In addition to evaluations of other charities, GiveWell publishes substantial evaluation on itself, from the quality of our research to our impact on donations.
-This page summarizes two key metrics: (a) donations to top charities directly through our website, and (b) web traffic.
+This page summarizes two key metrics: (a) money moved and (b) web traffic.

 Money moved to recommended charities

-The chart below shows GiveWell's annual "money moved" against its operating expenses.
-"Money moved" refers to donations to our recommended giving opportunities that we can confidently attribute to our research (more detailed definition below).
+The chart below shows GiveWell's annual money moved to our recommended charities (top charities and standout charities).
+In this chart, we include only donations that we can confidently attribute to our research (more detailed definition below).

 The table below shows GiveWell's money moved by charity.

-- Because the vast majority of GiveWell's money moved comes in during December of each year, we only update these figures annually.
+- Because a significant amount of GiveWell's money moved comes in around December each year, we only update these figures annually.

 - Because donations tend to be clustered in late December and early January, grouping these donations together provides a more accurate picture of annual growth.
 In the table and chart above, each year covers February 1 to January 31, e.g. "2012" refers to February 1, 2012 to January 31, 2013.